se2p/ScratchLog/README.md

 On application startup, a first administrator is added automatically, if no other administrator could be found in the database.
 The login credentials are specified in the `UserInitialization` class.
 You should change these credentials immediately after you have logged in.
+If you log in too many times with the default administrator password, the account will be **deactivated**.

 #### Configuring SSO Authentication